 Exit Project (1 point):

 Students complete a Master’s project written on a research topic arising from course-related interests and subject to approval by their assigned advisor.
 This project can be a review of literature on a scholarly topic or a teacher inquiry project.
 It is normally completed during the penultimate semester of study.
 The Master’s Seminar supports the completion of this project.

 Students in the 45-46 point TESOL/Teaching of English program have two separate semesters of student teaching.
 As specified by New York State in the requirements for 7-12 ELA Initial Certification, one of these experiences is in a middle school and the other is in a high school.
 Most placements are made in urban public schools in New York City.
 Commuting to one of the outer boroughs should be expected.
 In each semester, student teachers will be placed in classrooms in which both TESOL and English Language Arts are taught.

 Student teaching experiences differ by semester.
 In the first (Phase 1) semester, the cooperating teacher has primary responsibility for designing the curriculum.
 While students do not have the major responsibility for designing or organizing the course of instruction, they are active participants in the classroom and school communities.

 Although the Phase 1 experience varies, students are engaged in observation, group work with students, conferencing, and teaching.
 Later, toward the end of the Phase 1 experience, at a time mutually agreeable to both cooperating teacher and student teacher, the student teacher is expected to assume full responsibility for one class.
-A three to four week unit of study might be appropriate at this point.

 During Phase 2 of student teaching, student teachers are immersed in teaching, responsible for planning and conducting two classes, assessing student work, and participating as faculty members in the life of their school.